Traicho Kostov: Dismissal, trial and execution

+Reassessment

 The start of open de-Stalinization in the Soviet Union led to a reassessment of the Kostovite trials.
 On 11 April 1956, at a Sofia City Communist Party meeting it was stated that: a harmful consequence of the personality cult had been the infringement of the laws, as a result of which innocent people were unjustly accused and sentenced.

 The accusations contained in the indictment and in other materials presented at the Traicho Kostov trial and at other trials that followed, in which those sentenced were unjustly accused of espionage, sabotage and criminal relations with Yugoslav state organisations and leaders, were dismissed as being fabricated and not true.
 All those detained because of these trials had been set free.
 A commission of the Central Committee had been entrusted with checking the materials on the trials, so that all innocently accused would be rehabilitated.

 A decision of the Central Committee, published on 19 September 1956, approved the statements and the conclusions of the commission which had reviewed the Kostov trial and the trials connected with it.
 It also legally rehabilitated and restored party membership to all those convicted in the trials.
 Kostov himself was posthumously rehabilitated and readmitted to the party.
 The legal annulment of the sentences had been made by the Bulgarian Supreme Court on 6 November 1956.
 This decision of the Court was not made public in the Bulgarian press.